A Self-consistent DFT+DMFT scheme in the Projector Augmented Wave : Applications to Cerium, Ce2O3 and Pu2O3 with the Hubbard I solver and comparison to DFT+U: Hubbard I solver and interaction

 \section{Hubbard I solver and interaction}

 To solve the impurity model, we use in this paper the Hubbard I method.
 This method neglects the hybridization between the impurity and the bath in the resolution of the Anderson impurity model.
-We have implemented the Hubbard I solver in the same spirit as in Ref \cite{Pourovskii07}: we impose that the impurity Green's function and the local Green's function have the same limit at high frequencies.
-It follows the following definition for the atomic level (see also \cite{Aichhorn09}):
+We implement this method in the same spirit as in Ref. \cite{Pourovskii07}: we impose that the impurity Green's function and the local Green's function have the same limit at high frequencies.
+It follows the following definition for the atomic level (see also Ref. \cite{Aichhorn09}):

-In this paper, we precise the value of the interaction U chosen for each system.
-We choose J=0 in all calculations.